jeastham1993/serverless-rust.github.io/docs/patterns/api-patterns/cdk-cargo-lambda-lambda-per-verb-ddb.md

 ## Project structure

 Settling on a project structure is sometimes the hardest part of a new build.
 For simplicity and order, I like to put my code in the root directory of the project under a folder named `lambdas`.
 I find that when I do that, I can also then segement my infrastructure as code into a separate directory named `infra`.
-When working on projects, it's easier to collapse my brain on half of the solution just like folding the directory in my editor.f
+When working on projects, it's easier to collapse my brain on half of the solution just like folding the directory in my editor.

+A template for this pattern can be found under the [./templates](https://github.com/jeastham1993/serverless-rust.github.io/templates/patterns/api-patterns/lambda-per-verb/) directory in the GitHub repo.
+You can use the template to get started building with API Gateway and Lambda.

 ```bash
 infra